2018 Endorsed Candidates

 RASHIDA TLAIB - (D)

-Michigan Candidate for US Congress (MI-13), Primary Election: August 7th
+Michigan Candidate for US Congress (MI-13), Primary winner, General Election: November 6th

 Born and raised in Detroit, MI, Rashida is a fighter for working Americans across the state — her platform includes ending bailouts for corporations and the ultra-wealthy, protecting our air and water from polluters, ensuring healthcare for all, and guaranteeing good-paying jobs.
 She’s a badass and has shown she’s willing to go the mile to protect our communities from toxic pollution.
 In 2013, she trespassed on Koch Brothers property to take sample tests of the “petcoke” that was dumped in Detroit’s waterfront after the Michigan Department of Environmental Quality refused to do the testing themselves.
 She then used the results to prompt government action to address the pollution.